Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Christmas sweets

-Is there a time of year more prone to sweets and even overindulgence?
-Poland is a very confectionary country, so you'll be spoilt for choice.
+Poland is a very confectionary country, so you won't be short of options to try.
 The ones that most catch my eye are the following:

 • Obwarzanek: Delicious poppy-seed bread doughnuts.